 The above graph takes rear wheel torque and gear ratios into consideration and does not take wind resistance into consideration.
-Unlike the first thrust curve graph it does not take the motorcycles weight into consideration.
+Unlike the first thrust curve graph, it does not take the weight of the motorcycle into consideration.

 So, the graph shows only the peak potential thrust of the engine as if measured in isolation.
 (Torque multiplied by gears only)

-You can clearly see that the Z H2 in last third of all gears excluding first gear has more top end thrust performance and this explains its acceleration advantage it has at higher speeds even if the KTM;s thrust curve is similar in the first curve when weight is considered.
+You can clearly see that the Z H2 in the last third of all gears excluding first gear has more top-end thrust performance and this explains the acceleration advantage it has at higher speeds even if the KTM’s thrust curve is similar in the first curve when weight is considered.